 The main document to be aware of is the National Reform Program, in which the national government presents its country's policies and measures to sustain growth and jobs and to reach the Europe 2020 targets.
 To be formally involved in the “European Semester process” it is necessary that NGOs get involved before the publication of this document.
 Therefore it is crucial to have read the Country Report and to comment on it and participate in consultations that take place with the responsible national ministry while the NRP is being written.
 The earlier you can make your voice heard, the more likely it is that your arguments will be taken into account.

-The European Commission “Staff working document” are now called “country reports”.
-They analyse the social and economic state of play of Member States.
-They used to be released at the same time as the Country Specific Recommendations, but are now released in February.
+The ;country reports analyse the social and economic state of play of Member States.
+They are released in February.
 Member States are expected to use the Country Reports and build their National Reform Programmes (NRPs) on those findings.

-As Country Reports constitute are the basis on which the Member States build their National Reform Programmes and the European Commission builds the Country Specific Recommendations, they provide civil society organisations with an important opportunity for engagement.
+As Country Reports are the basis on which the Member States build their National Reform Programmes and the European Commission builds the Country Specific Recommendations, they provide civil society organisations with an important opportunity for engagement.
 Moreover, the European Commission’s Country Desk officers are often interested to hear an alternative perspective to the governmental one.

 Eurodiaconia members can read the Country Reports and provide feedback on the accuracy of their (social) content.
 However, they can also provide Country Desk Officers with relevant information throughout the year in order to influence the content of the next Country Report.
 If you would like to contact the Country Desk officer responsible for your country but don’t know his/her name, please contact Laure.